gridai/grid-docs/docs/features/runs/1_Creating Runs/1_README.md

 # How to use Runs
 :::note
 Grid Runs support the use of Private PyPi repositories.
-However, to do this you will have to use Grid's advanced Runs features.
+Please see the following [documentation](https://docs.readthedocs.io/en/stable/guides/private-python-packages.html) for various methods of pip installing from private sources.
 :::

 There are many ways to use Runs in Grid.
 Below we provide some examples to get you started with working with this core feature.
 The examples cover the following: